UP readies for survey of private madrassas, proprietors fear repressive action | Education

 ''Relevant papers and forms regarding schemes for minority communities will be made available to them during the survey so that welfare schemes reach villages and towns deprived of them till now,'' Ansari said.

-Ansari asked critics to stay away from politics ''if they are supporters of Muslims upliftment''.
+Ansari asked critics to stay away from politics ''if they are supporters of Muslim upliftment''.

 All-India Muslim Personal Law Board member and Lucknow city Qazi Maulana Khalid Rasheed Farangi Mahli too criticised Owaisi for dubbing the survey as ''mini NRC'' and said everything should not be politicised.